UPPMAX/UPPMAX-documentation/docs/software/jobstats.md

     > Pick the number of cores to have enough memory

-    The dotted black line hits the left-hand vertical axis at 1070%.
+    The dotted black line hits the right-hand vertical axis at 1070%.
     This means that 11 cores (i.e. 1100%) would be enough for this job.

     > For that amount of cores, would runtime by limited by CPU?